Avant-Garde-Haus/icloud-zoho-contact-sync-shortcut/README.md

 https://YOUR-WORKER-URL-HERE.example

 with your actual Worker URL from Cloudflare.

-Confirm that:
+Confirm that in that same action:

 Method = POST

+Headers include: Content-Type : application/json

-Request Body = JSON
+Request Body = JSON, sending fields like:

-Key = contact

-Value = the Contact dictionary variable
+firstName

+lastName

+email

+phone

+company

+At the top of the Shortcut, confirm the filter is roughly:

+Creation Date is in the last 24–48 hours

+Notes does not contain [ZOHO_SYNCED]

 Tap Done to save.

 💡 Security Note:
-The Shortcut file you downloaded does not include anyone else’s Worker URL or API credentials.
-You’ll add your own during setup.
+The Shortcut file you downloaded is “sterilized” — it does not include anyone else’s Worker URL or secrets.
+You’ll paste your own Worker URL during setup.

 3️⃣ Automate the Sync (So You Don’t Have to Tap It)